 Nowadays, many analog clocks are powered by electricity and work like digital clocks.

 On the front of an analog clock, there is a hand that is different from the other hands of the clock.
 Often smaller and a different color, this hand is there to set the time for the alarm.

 Within the analog clock is a mechanism that causes the hammer to rattle between the bells.
-When the alarm is not in use, a spring prevents this mechanism from activating.
+A spring prevents this mechanism from activating when the alarm is not in use.
 However, when the alarm is switched on, the spring is released when the clock's hour hand reaches the position of the alarm hand.
-This allows the alarm mechanism to activate and rattles the hammer between the bells.
+This activates the alarm mechanism and rattles the hammer between the bells.

 Digital Alarm Clocks

 While some people may be familiar with the fact that analog clocks have gears that turn the hands and keep time, fewer people are familiar with how digital clocks work.

 Digital clocks usually use a quartz crystal oscillator to keep time.
 This is normally powered by either mains electricity, a battery, or kinetic energy.
 This oscillator sends a regular fast repeating signal to a receiver within the clock's circuitry.
 After the clock receives this signal, it is converted to a new signal of exactly one hertz (one signal per second).
 This signal of one hertz is then used to drive the clock's timekeeping mechanism.

 As the clock receives the correct number of signals to pass, either a second, minute, or hour, signals are sent to an electronic chip that converts the time into a display on the clock's screen.